-Free Wi-Fi and full air conditioning (in every room) is included.
+Free Wi-Fi and full air conditioning (in every room) are included.
 The house is very ample and has a fully equipped kitchen, dining area and living room with fireplace.
 Flat screen TV with DVD/home cinema and CD player (iPod compatible) is provided.
-The private swimming pool is surrounded by astonishing views and features BBQ facilities, outdoor shower and a romantic dining area, under the little oak tree.
+The private swimming pool is surrounded by astonishing views and features BBQ facilities, an outdoor shower and a romantic dining area, under the little oak tree.

 Regular changing of linen/towels and all cleaning services are included.
 Also, free beach towels, pool accessories, water toys and life jackets for kids and babies are provided.

 GUEST SERVICES: The villa is looked after by "Mrs Rumy" (pronounced "roomy") who lives nearby and she is available to take care of any guests' needs, including changing of linen and cleaning services.
 As a highly skilled cook, Mrs Rumy also offers guests an exclusive range of authentic Cretan and Mediterranean dishes.
 All the meals provided are homemade, using fresh seasonal ingredients - all from local suppliers.
 Prices for meals are available on request.

 A WELCOME TREAT with local and homemade goods and wine will be waiting for you, upon arrival.

 FOR KIDS (...and adults), you'll find toys, games, books, music and movies.
 For babies, we offer baby-cots and high-chairs, free of charge.